codesupport/infrastructure/twitter/README.md

 This script is written in [Dictu](https://github.com/dictu-lang/Dictu) so to use it, ensure Dictu is installed first.

-**Note:** This script is currently using features in Dictu that are not yet in a main and/or versioned branch.
-Ensure to checkout `feature/http` when building.

 ### Env Variables

 To get setup this project requires a `.env` file in the project root, an example is provided at `.env.example`.